Herbies team Herbies

 can you clone a clone

 First, you’ll have to choose what cuttings you’ll take from the mother plant.
-Tops that are actively growing are preferred, since they contain more growth hormones than lower parts of the plant.
+Tops that are actively growing are preferred, as these contain more growth hormones than the lower parts of the plant.
 You’ll want to choose a mature cut that has no more than 2-3 nodes.
-The cut should have 2-3 fan leaves and a sturdy stem of about ⅛ of inch in thickness.
+The cut should have 2-3 fan leaves and a sturdy stem of about ⅛ of an inch in thickness.

 how to cut clones from a mother plant

 Once you’ve chosen the stems you’ll be taking, it’s time to cut.
-Be sure to sterilize the razor or blade you’re using to avoid any plant infections.
-Cut through the lowest node on the stem at a 45° angle, not too near the main branch.
-Taking the cut through the node is ideal due to the fact that hormones reside in high concentrations there.
+Be sure to sterilize the razor or blade you’re using to avoid any flower infections.
+If you’re wondering where to cut to make a cannabis clone, go for the lowest node on the stem and make the incision at a 45° angle, not too close to the main branch.
+Taking the cut through the node is ideal since hormones reside in high concentrations there.
 This will allow for quicker root growth for the clone overall.
 Cutting at an angle also increases clone success due to having a higher surface area that will help water absorption.
-If you’re taking multiple cuts, quickly place the cuttings in water to stay in until you place them into your medium.
-If left exposed to the air, issues can arise like air embolisms.
+If you’re taking multiple cuts, quickly place the cuttings in water, where they can stay until you place them into your medium.
+If left exposed to the air, issues like air embolisms can arise.

-1. Apply rooting gel and place in chosen medium.
+Step 4.
+Apply rooting gel and place in the chosen medium

 how long for a clone to root

 Before placing the clones into your medium, you’ll first trim the top fan leaves in half with sterilized scissors.
-This decreases transpiration so the new roots don’t have to support as much plant material.
+This decreases transpiration, so the new roots don’t have to support as much plant material.
 You can also remove smaller fan leaves or node points at the bottom of the stem if these are present.
 Reducing leaf presence to a minimum will help support root growth.
-If your medium does not have pre-cut holes, make one prior to putting the stem inside.
-Once the fan leaves are trimmed and a hole is made in your medium, you’ll dip the end of the stem into your rooting gel, powder or both.
-Upon completion, carefully place the stem inside the hole in the medium.
+If your medium doesn’t have pre-cut holes, make one prior to putting the stem inside.
+Once the fan leaves are trimmed and a hole is made in your medium, dip the end of the stem into your rooting gel, powder, or both.
+Then, carefully place the stem inside the hole in the medium.

 how to clone cannabis in water

 Prior to placing your clones in the dome, mist around the top for humidity.
 You can also mist the clones lightly after putting them in the dome.
-Misting clones allows the cuttings to absorb water through the leaves.
+This allows the cuttings to absorb water through the leaves.

 how to clone cannabis in soil